mathiaspettersen/CTFTeam5/Lab03/Mathias.md

 # Box 6

->*I was tired of every user complaining about not being able to log in to X and Y account,
->so I made the choice to let any user change any password.
+>*I was tired of every user complaining about not being able to log in to X and Y account, so I made the choice to let any user change any password.
 How?
 Well, that's something they will have to find out for themselves.*

 The task given says it has "made the choice to let any user change any password".
-The Linux password system if built up of two files: `passwd` and
+The Linux password system if built up of two files: `passwd` and `shadow`.
+The `passwd` file contains the users, their groups, their home directory, and which shell they are using.
+However, it does not contain the hash of the password to any of the users.
+The

 /etc/passwd file is writeable: